Proof of concept

 tensorflow is a machine learning framework.

-Affected versions of this package are vulnerable to Denial of Service (DoS) as, when running shape functions, some functions (such as
+Affected versions of this package are vulnerable to Denial of Service (DoS) when

 Denial of Service (DoS) describes a family of attacks, all aimed at making a system inaccessible to its intended and legitimate users.